KylerBesher/TL/site/content/_index.md

           Dry your piercing by gently patting it with clean paper towels.
 Do   not use cloth towels as they can carry excess bacteria

           ##### It is not necessary for you to rotate the jewelry.

+artists:
+    heading: Meet Our Artists
+    text: "Whether you are wanting to get a tattoo or a piercing we have trained professionals on staff to help you get exactly what you are looking for.
+Keep an eye out on this section for new staff and guest artists!"

 faqs:
     - question: Can I get a quote over the phone?
       answer: While we are able to get estimates via electroniccommunication   in special circumstances, the best way to get a quotefor your next   tattoo is to come in to the shop with as muchinformation as you have,   including any reference materials.